3 Ways to Fix Bad Pool Header in Windows 10

 Conclusion

-Hopefully, by the end of this method, you are rid of the dreaded blue screen of death and the uninvited bad pool header windows error message.
+Hopefully, by the end of this method, you are rid of the dreaded blue screen of death and the uninvited lousy pool header windows error message.
 Enjoy!